prem-narain/GreedyMusic/README.md

 # GreedyMusic
-A Music webapp created using Python(Django)
+A Music webapp created using Python(Django).